 Walking Back to Woodward North

 During the last school year, Woodward North raised $8,065 for our sister school Terranova by trekking (virtually of course) 8,065 miles to Terranova's location in Zambia.
 Now we are walking back to Woodward North.
 We began our return walk in August and will continue our fundraising initiative until the end of the school year.
-So far, we have walked 2366 miles and raised $2366.
-We are in the middle of a virtual ocean now treading water.
-Help, we are getting tired and have only 14 more weeks to get home!
+So far, we have walked 5258 miles and raised $5258.
+This week during our Week of Understanding-$10 for Terranova initiative, $2595 was raised!
+Thank you to everyone who participated!

 Register for Woodward Summer Camps!